ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 they are occulted they reveal their shape but not their colour.
 The occulted view of a chess piece is a grey version of the piece.

-Pieces in shape libraries cannot have "behaviours": they can't do anything "special" or react to being moved or clicked on.
-Pieces with special functionality do exist, but they are built into Otter.
-(See _`Piece specs` for all the kinds of piece.)

 A library has a **library name**.
 This is a string.
 For a library in a bundle, it's the ``LIB`` part of the filename ``libraries/LIB.toml``.